Model robustness for feedback stabilization of open quantum systems: Introduction

 This paper is structured as follows.
 In Section~\ref{Sec:SysDes}, we present the stochastic physical model, the main hypotheses on measurement operators, the notion of stochastic stability, and asymptotic properties of open-loop dynamics.
-Section \ref{sec:FullStateFeedback} states a general theorem and a proposition ensuring exponential stabilization and asymptotic stabilization of target subspaces for the coupled system~\eqref{Eq:SME_W}--\eqref{Eq:SME_filter_W} (Theorem \ref{Thm:Exp Stab General}).
+Section \ref{sec:FullStateFeedback} states a general theorem ensuring exponential stabilization of the target subspace for the coupled system~\eqref{Eq:SME_W}--\eqref{Eq:SME_filter_W} (Theorem \ref{Thm:Exp Stab General}).
 We give conditions ensuring instability of equilibria other than the target subspace and an estimation in mean of escaping time of the trajectories from a neighbourhood of such an invariant subspace (Proposition \ref{Prop:Instability}).
 This is later applied to provide sufficient conditions on the feedback controller and control Hamiltonian to ensure the recurrence property of the coupled system relative to the target subspace (Lemma~\ref{Lemma:Reachability}).
-This section concludes with examples giving sufficient conditions ensuring exponential stabilization (\hyperref[Thm:ExpStab]{Theorem~\ref*{Thm:ExpStab}}, \hyperref[Thm:FeedbackExpSpecial]{Theorem~\ref*{Thm:FeedbackExpSpecial}} and \hyperref[Thm:FeedbackExpGeneral]{Theorem~\ref*{Thm:FeedbackExpGeneral}}).
-In Section \ref{sec:SimplifiedFeedback}, we prove that a simplified feedback controller which depends only on an approximation of the diagonal populations of the estimated density matrix with respect to the non-demolition basis can still ensure the exponential stabilization (Theorem \ref{Thm:ExpStab_q}, Theorem \ref{Thm:FeedbackExpSpecial_q}, Theorem \ref{Thm:FeedbackExpGeneral_q}).
+This section concludes with application of Theorem \ref{Thm:Exp Stab General} giving sufficient conditions ensuring exponential stabilization (Theorem~\ref{Thm:ExpStab}).
+In Section \ref{sec:SimplifiedFeedback}, based on previous analysis, we prove that a simplified filter which depends only on an approximation of the diagonal populations of the estimated density matrix with respect to the non-demolition basis can still ensure the exponential stabilization of the system (Theorem \ref{Thm:ExpStab_q}).
+In Section \ref{sec:sim}, we provide simulations of a three-qubit system.
 This paper finishes in Section \ref{sec:conc} by giving a brief conclusion on this work.